zackjtl/mpext3/README.md

-+# mpext3
+# mpext3
- +For SD Card mass production, parse the text output from "parted" program to extract device name who are named in specific model.
+For SD Card mass production, parse the text output from "parted" program to extract device name who are named in specific model.
 Launch mkfs to the found devices.